juanibiapina/lighttree.nvim/README.md

-                                       -- time the current file is changed while the tree is open. group_empty_dirs = false, -- when true, empty folders will be grouped together hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- in whatever position is specified in window.position -- "open_current",  -- netrw disabled, opening a directory opens within the -- window like netrw would, regardless of window.position -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs use_libuv_file_watcher = false, -- This will use the OS level file watchers to detect changes -- instead of relying on nvim autocmd events.
+                                       -- time the current file is changed while the tree is open. group_empty_dirs = false, -- when true, empty folders will be grouped together hijack_netrw_behavior = "open_default", -- netrw disabled, opening a directory opens neo-tree -- "open_current",  -- netrw disabled, opening a directory opens within the -- window like netrw would
+                                -- "disabled",    -- netrw left alone, neo-tree does not handle opening dirs use_libuv_file_watcher = false, -- This will use the OS level file watchers to detect changes -- instead of relying on nvim autocmd events.